pointnetwork/pointnetwork/README.md

 1. Update `token_address` in [resources/defaultConfig.json](./resources/defaultConfig.json) to the address of that token.

 1. Now you need to create a second Raiden node for the _deployer_ PN node to use.
-The setup is similar to above.
-You can add another provider to the `StorageProviderRegistry` for this second node but, for now, keep `cheapest_provider` set to the Raiden Node address of the first 'storage provider' node.
+This needs to be setup either in a separate computer or within a container such as Docker.
+Specific details to follow soon.

 1. Tell the second node to deploy the `example.z` website: